LACMIP/emu/docs/_documentation/sites.md

 title: Sites
 navcat: Modules
 tags: georeferencing quick-start
-last_modified_at: 2020-04-06
+last_modified_at: 2020-04-07
 ---
 The Sites module is our primary resource for information about specimen collecting localities.
 Please see [Axiell's documentation](http://help.emu.axiell.com/latest/en/Topics/EMu/Sites%20module.htm) for generic information about this module.
-Continue reading here to understand how LACMIP uses the fields available in the Sites module.
+The equivalent [Darwin Core terms](https://dwc.tdwg.org/terms/) are provided where applicable.
+Continue reading to understand how LACMIP uses the fields available in the Sites module.

 ## IP Locality (1) tab